YujiJeong/Mystery-Puzzle-Data/README.md

 # Mystery-Puzzle-Data
-Exploratory data analysis with Python
+Exploratory data analysis with Python Woohoo!
+I clean and manipulate this mystery data with Python’s Pandas library.
+I also visualize data with matplotlib.
-Woohoo!

 See **'solving_puzzle_data.ipynb'** to see the main exploratory data analysis.'solving_puzzle_data.ipynb' analyzes with 'puzzle.csv' and 'global-airports.geojson'